-- (1) A person other than the data controller, must not knowingly or recklessly obtain, retain or disclose or procure the disclosure of personal data: - (a) without the authorisation of the data controller; and - (b) with the intention of financial gain or causing harm to the data subject. - (2) A person who contravenes subsection (1) commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.
+- (1) A person other than the data controller, must not knowingly or recklessly obtain, retain or disclose or procure the disclosure of personal data: - (a) without the authorisation of the data controller; and - (b) with the intention of financial gain or causing harm to the data subject. - (2) A person who fails to comply with subsection (1) commits an offence, punishable on conviction, by a fine not exceeding VT10,000,000.